 Boric acid is a weak acid that has antiseptic properties.
 Vaginal boric acid suppositories work against BV by helping to restore normal vaginal acidity and balancing vaginal flora.

-LACTIN-V is another intravaginal treatment that is currently undergoing clinical trials that would be used for 11weeks.
+LACTIN-V is another intravaginal treatment that is used for an 11 week period and is currently undergoing clinical trials.
 If approved by the FDA, this will soon be another option.

 If you are affected by frequent BV infections, do not despair.
 There is always hope.
 Speak with one of our doctors today to help create a treatment plan unique to you and your vaginal health.